PoisotLab/ms_metaweb_transfer/README.md

 # Data used for the case study

 We use data from the European metaweb assembled by @Maiorano2020TetEu.

+**TANYA TODO** description of the data

 We induced the subgraph corresponding to all mammals by matching species names in the original network to the GBIF taxonomic backbone [@GBIFSecretariat2021GbiBac] and retaining all those who matched to mammals.
 This serves a dual purpose 1) to extract only mammals from the European network and 2) to match and standardize species names when aggregating the different data sources further downstream (which is an important consideration when combining datasets [@Grenie2021HarTax]).
 All nodes had valid matches to GBIF at this step, and so this backbone is used for all name reconciliation steps as outlined below.

 The European metaweb represents the knowledge we want to learn and transfer; the phylogenetic similarity of mammals here represents the information for transfer.